gfalmagn/Bc-HeavyIons/README.md

   * `cp BDT_InputTree_pp.root BDT_InputTree_pp_copystep3.root`

 ## Preliminaries (BDT-linked)
-- Determine a less powerful version of BDT variable, but that is uncorrelated from the mass
+- Determine a less powerful version of BDT variable, but that is uncorrelated from the mass.
+Actually, should do this AFTER first nominal fit, for extracting postfit normalisations
   * `cd ~/BDT/`
   * `rt -b "UncorrelateBDTfromM.C(true)"'
 - Determine the BDT binning (written in a header file), for each strategy and kinematic bin.
 The first time, when the header file does not exist yet, have to run it with option `firstTime=true`, before the second addJpsiChoiceWeight.C running